 Ascending on the way grants a number of special abilities, dependant on the step, and a practitioner can remain ascended for a number of rounds equal to the character’s Constitution score – after that, it requires further ki/martial flexibility/stamina expenditure to remain ascended.
 If lethal and nonlethal hit point damage exceed maximum hit points, the character similarly crashes down.
 After losing the steps, the character remains exhausted for a number of minutes equal to the highest step reached.

 Okay, that out of the Way: The Initiate feat lets you ascend as a free action, but not more than once per round.
 You can use it in conjunction with the usual activation actions (allowing you to take 2 steps sans the full-round action extra nonlethal damage).
 The Acolyte feat decreases the rank of the step by one for purpose of nonlethal damage incurred.
-Okay, does that mean no damage from step 1?
-Not sure there.
-The Master feat lets you retain the abilities unlocked for Constitution score minutes, with nonlethal damage only once per minute.
+EDIT: The pdf now clarifies that nonlethal damage does not go away until it has been decreased below step 1.

 Okay, so what do these steps net you?
 First, a HD-governed atk and damage boost; at 2nd level damage die increase for weapon attacks, as though affected by lead blades/gravity bow.
 Step 3 nets more movement, short-burst Fly (must end on surface) and slowed falls.
 Step 4 nets an AC and Reflex-save boost governed by steps, as well as a DR (which is halved versus adamantine – interesting!).
 Step 5 nets supernatural versions of scorching ray (free) and cone of cold, fireball, lightning bolt (cost ki/martial flexibility/stamina) that deal force damage.
 These are SUs, with CL based on BAB and Constitution as DC-governing attribute.
 Step 6 nets haste.
 Step 7 makes movement instantaneous – the practitioner disappears and reappears at the place in question.
 No AoOs from foes sans Combat reflexes.
 For double the usual activation cost (2/2/4), the character can grant himself the benefits of displacement.
 (Italicization is missing.)
 Step 8 provides basically advantage (rolling twice, take better result) for all ability and skill checks, attacks and saves.
 The practitioner doesn’t lose steps upon being reduced to 0 hp, gains ferocity and adds BAB to Constitution score to determine negative hit point thresholds before dying.

 Luis Loza’s “Way of the Eight” is an interesting twist on the design-paradigm of chakras presented in Occult Adventures – the flexibility and relatively painless options to ascend make sense.
 In fact, I could see this concept carry a whole series of pdfs or a bigger file, all with different ways.
 This is an interesting, fun offering.
 Now, personally, I would have enjoyed slightly more unique benefits from the steps, but of well – can’t have everything, right?
 As a whole, I enjoyed this.
-My final verdict will hence clock in at 4.5 stars, rounded up for the purpose of this platform.
+The rules have been clarified, making this now a full 5 star-file.